jnduli/blog_jnduli.co.ke/content/drafts/advanced_vim_snippets.rst

     - [ ] Weekly email
     endsnippet

-Now typing `Ctrl-j` after the snippet has been expanded takes me to all the points with the marking.
+Now typing `Ctrl-j` after the snippet has been expanded takes me to all the points with this marking.

 Advanced snippets
 =================
-However, I quickly realized that the simple plan doesn't work daily.
+The simple snippet has some disadvantages like:

-This is because some days have special circumstances that are easy to miss e.g. I take out trash on Thursdays.
++ I can't specify unique tasks for a particular day e.g. I take out trash on Thursdays
++ I can't specify different conditions for tasks e.g. I need to switch out some tasks with my house mate

+..
+TODO: add link to context docs in utlisnips
-That is where context aware snippets come in.
-A context is a python function that returns true.
+Context aware snippets help with this.
+A context (in UltiSnips) is a python function that returns true.
 For example, I want to do some tasks depending on if its the weekend or not.

 .. code-block:: python